inventage/keycloak-custom/README.md

 - package as multi-arch container image based on the [Keycloak container image](https://www.keycloak.org/server/containers)
 - launch from within the IDE, from script and docker-compose (soon Kubernetes)

-This project is based on Maven and contains the following top-level Maven modules:
+This project is build by Maven and contains the following top-level Maven modules:

-- server : provides a Keycloak installation for local testing
 - config  : provides the build stage configuration and the setup of Keycloak
 - container : provides the custom docker image
 - docker-compose : provides a sample for launching the custom docker image
 - extensions : provides samples for Keycloak SPI implementations
+- server : provides a Keycloak installation for local development & testing
 - themes : provides samples for custom themes

+The following diagram shows from where the Maven modules take their used artifacts:

 ![Maven modules](.docs/keycloak-custom_modules.png)